grantcolley/origin/README.md

         ```

 2. In the **View** folder:
     1. Create a new WPF UserControl class called **NewDocumentView.xaml**.

     2. In the code behind file inherit from `DocumentViewBase` instead of `UserControl`.

-      3. Modify the constructor to accept `IViewContext` and `NewDocumentViewModel`, passing them into the base constructor along with `Module.ModuleName`
+    3. Modify the constructor to accept `IViewContext` and `NewDocumentViewModel`, passing them into the base constructor along with `Module.ModuleName`.

-      4. Set the data context to the 'NewDocumentViewModel'
+    4. Set the data context to the `newDocumentViewModel`.

-      5. In the xaml file rename the 'UserControl' root element to 'view:DocumentViewBase'
+    5. In the xaml file rename the `UserControl` root element to `view:DocumentViewBase`.

-      6. Remove the 'DesignHeight' and 'DesignWidth' properties
+    6. Remove the `DesignHeight` and `DesignWidth` properties.

       ```C#
           public partial class NewDocumentView : DocumentViewBase